cjrace/almostyellow/README.md

 pnpm install
 ```

-Run the development server (automatically opens a browser tab to preview the site):
+Then you'll need to setup an `.env.local` file with the credentials needed to access the user database and manage the auth.
+The database can be managed within [Vercel](https://vercel.com/) and is hosted by [Neon](https://neon.tech/).
+Once you've got what you need in place, then you can run the development server (automatically opens a browser tab to preview the site):

 ```bash
 pnpm dev